couchbase/cbft/DESIGN.md

 instance has been built up on some other cbft node.

 The MCP can do this by computing a new plan but not publishing it yet to all the janitors.
-Instead, MCP saves the new, final plan off to the side somewhere in the Cfg, similar to how ns-server computes a fast-forward VBucket map.
+Instead, MCP roughly treats the new plan similar to how ns-server computes a fast-forward VBucket map.

-If MCP dies and restarts, or even gets restarted on a different couchbase node (i.e., ns-server master moved), then MCP should theoretically be able to pick up where it left off since it had saved its fast-forward-plan to the distributed Cfg.
-Practically, though, if the MCP died or was restarted, the ns-server should stop the rebalance with an error message.

-The MGP can then repeatedly choose some subset of the fast-forward-plan to publish in throttled steps to the janitors (via Cfg updates), so that subscribing janitors will make progress.
+The MCP can then repeatedly choose some subset of the fast-forward-plan to publish in throttled steps to the janitors (via Cfg updates), so that subscribing janitors will make progress.
 In other words, the MCP is roughly using the Cfg as a persistent,